 Field-hunting tip

-Look in weathered ultramafic rocks and nickel laterite deposits country — that is the host setting where népouite typically forms.
+Look in weathered ultramafic rocks and nickel laterite deposits country, the host setting where népouite typically forms.
 If you start seeing serpentine, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a fine-grained massive, earthy, or as crusts habit, so train your eye for that shape before scanning the outcrop.